 The National Fire Protection Association suggests testing hardwired carbon monoxide alarms each month.
 Battery-powered detectors that don’t plug in ought to be tested weekly.
 If you’re wondering how to test for carbon monoxide, it’s fairly straightforward.
 Depress the button to be certain your detector is functioning.

 If your detector is hardwired, make sure to replace the backup battery at least annually.
 If it’s battery-powered, you’ll want to replace it once a month to bypass the annoying chirp in the middle of the night.

 If you’re getting a chirp or your carbon monoxide detector is beeping more frequently, it often signals it has a low battery.
 Or, it’s getting to the end of its life.
 How long carbon monoxide detectors last depends on the brand you have.
 Typically, it’s around 5–10 years, but make sure to read the instructions from your specific manufacturer.

 If you’re concerned about why your carbon monoxide detector is beeping, it’s often due to the fact it’s sensing hazardous amounts of carbon monoxide.
 If your carbon monoxide detector is going off with continuous, loud beeping, leave your home immediately and contact 911.

 Now is a great time to confirm your carbon monoxide detector is running as it should before heating season arrives.
-If you need to set up furnace maintenance or you’re interested in upgrading to smart carbon monoxide detectors, the Experts at Komfort Air can help.
+If you need to set up furnace maintenance or you’re interested in upgrading to smart carbon monoxide detectors, the Experts at Komfort Air Service Experts can help.
 Contact us at 704-705-8135 today and we’ll help you find the best carbon monoxide detector for your house.